Coroecram/RssBlur/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [x] Create an account
+- [x] React-Based Authentication
-- [x] Log in / Log out
+- [x] React-Based Authorization
-- [ ] Compile RSS feeds, request new articles at regular intervals
+- [x] Add new Website to User via pop-up form
-- [ ] Organize website feeds into folders
+- [x] Organize website feeds into clickable sidebar list
-- [ ] Organize articles into folders
+- [x] Organize articles into list and summary components
+- [x] Add dynamic scrolling to articles on-click of list
+- [x] Add unread counter and update in real-time
-- [ ] Tag articles and websites with category tags and search them by tag
+- [ ] Loading Animations
-- [ ] Search through article titles for blocks of text
+- [ ] Pagination for Article lists
+- [ ] Edit profile menu
+- [ ] Profile pics with AWS storage
-- [ ] Keep track of read and unread articles
+- [ ] Add Right Click Menu for CRUD options

 ## Design Docs
 * [View Wireframes][view]